Leafwing-Studios/fop-rules/docs/character-options/classes/conduit.md

 ## Arcing

 At level 13, your magic flows more readily between your targets.
-Your spells may now chain between creatures that are up to 4 tiles away from the last creature in the chain, rather than being limited to 2 tiles when you use the Buffer Overflow class feature.
+Your charges may now chain between creatures that are up to 4 tiles away from the last creature in the chain, rather than being limited to 2 tiles when you use the Buffer Overflow class feature.
 Mastery: Trinket
 Once you reach level 14, you learn to master a particular form of magical trinket, using it effortlessly.
 Choose a trinket with a gear point total of 1.
 You are attuned to it and gain its benefits without it counting against the gear point total of your trinkets.